 Why should I do an apprenticeship?

-If you're the kind of person who wants to feel like you're proactively upskilling yourself and taking strides forward in your development, while learning and earning at the same time, then apprenticeship programs are something you should look into.
+If you're the kind of person who wants to feel like you're proactively upskilling yourself and taking strides forward in your development, apprenticeship programs are something to seriously consider.

 What are the different types of apprenticeship?

 There are three types of apprenticeship, intermediate, advanced and higher.
 There are different entry requirements for each, and each of these apprenticeships are equivalent to qualifications you can receive at school.